Unlocking the secrets of the floral universe and biodiversity

 The science of post-harvest care

-Transforming spaces with living art
+Transforming interiors with floral art

 The evolution of ethnobotany and trade